Skip to content

 dcs login

 The CLI will display a URL and code.
 Open the URL in your browser, enter the code, and sign in with Google.
-Tokens are stored securely in your OS keychain.
+Tokens are saved to a local configuration file in your user config directory (managed by the conf package under the dcs-cli project name).
+Run dcs logout to clear them, and avoid running dcs login on shared or untrusted machines.

 dcs logout